nliautaud/storynator/README.md

 The image files must be in ``jpg``,``png`` or ``gif`` format.
 Once reduced to a proper size, they are directly included into the storyboard file.

 By default, the frames width are set to be nicely layout in regular columns.
 When an image is especially larger than the others, for a traveling shot for exemple, that limitation may be inapropriated.
 By disabling that limitation trough the frames options, the image will mimic the height of its surrounding frames.
 That option is automaticaly enabled when a dropped image is at least to times larger than tall.

+### Writing

+The texts are directly editables.

+Depending on your browser you may use the usual keyboard shortcuts to undo/redo text changes (ex. ``ctrl+z`` or ``⌘+z``) and apply formatting like bold, italic or underline (ex. ``ctrl+b`` or ``⌘+b``).

+### Moving things

+Drag & drop things by grabbing the images or the handle next to the scenes titles.
+You can move frames between scenes too.

+You can only move the frames one by one, but moving the first one of a shot will move the other ones as well.
+The relations between frames will be taken into account when moving them around :
+- moving a frame into an existing shot insert it as expected.
+- extracting a frame from a shot by moving it further do not break the shot.
+- moving a frame before the first one of its own shot is not treated as an extraction.

 ### Shots